|red hot kilns||kilns at paragonkilns.co.uk|

 Alhough I've previewed four popular kilns below, the whole range of kilns is not described on this page.
-They're in two very general groups on two separate internet resources.
-If you want to switch to either of these, use the links above the menu bar near the top of the page.
+So switch to Kilns using the link above the menu bar near the top of the page.

-Learn about the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress kilns.
-For a quick photo preview of some of the kilns, click the Cherry Heaven TV player above.
+Learn about the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vitrigraph, Vulcan, W, and Xpress kilns.

 This shop is shared with other Cherry Heaven resources.
 If you don't want to read about kilns and only want to check prices or buy now, use the shop link below the menu bar near the top-right of any page.
 They're for UK-EU voltage, CE-marked, TUV tested, and CL and CSA approved kilns, with safety switches, and include comprehensive manuals and UK VAT.